University of Toronto Ajax Division: Search for the off-campus facility

 The university started searching for an off-campus site in mid-1945.
 It considered several options, and attempted to procure the Eglinton Hunt Club site, which had been purchased by the federal government at the start of the war.
 However, the Royal Canadian Air Force (RCAF), which had been using the site during the war, wanted to retain it.

 The Executive Committee of the university's Board of Governors then considered the possibility of using the site of the Defence Industries Limited (DIL) munitions plant, in the Pickering Township east of Toronto.
 The plant had recently ceased production, when the demand for munitions dropped towards the end of the war.
 Ajax, the community that had developed around the plant, had several facilities for DIL workers that could be re-purposed for the university students.

-William Eric Phillips, the chairman of the university's Board of Governors, organized a meeting on 9 June 1945 to discuss the government assistance required to set up the off-campus site.
+William Eric Phillips, the chairman of the university's Board of Governors, organized a meeting on June 9, 1945 to discuss the government assistance required to set up the off-campus site.
 George Drew, the Premier of Ontario, agreed that his government would bear the capital and additional operating costs for the Ajax campus.
-By the third week of June 1945, C. D. Howe, the federal Minister for Reconstruction, agreed to lease the Ajax site to the university for a nominal rent.
+By the third week of June 1945, C. D. Howe, the federal Minister for Reconstruction, agreed to lease the Ajax site to the University of Toronto for a nominal rent.

 Without Howe's knowledge, Prime Minister William Lyon Mackenzie King had promised the DIL Ajax site to the RCAF as a depot for storing surplus planes.
 Meanwhile, Phillips made arrangements to develop plans for the conversion of the Ajax site into a university campus, and left Toronto to spend a month in England.
 When he returned, Howe informed him about the Prime Minister's decision, and advised the university to find another site.

 An angry Phillips declared that it was impossible for the university to find an alternative site in a short time, and reminded him that the RCAF had already been given the Eglinton Hunt Club site over the university.
 Phillips and Board member Henry Borden met the Prime Minister in Ottawa, and argued that it was easier for the RCAF to find another site for storing planes than it was for the university to make alternative arrangements.
 Mackenzie King, an alumnus of the university, agreed to allow the university to use the Ajax site.